castle8080/castle_analysis/music_meta/README.md

 #### 2021/10/30

 The initial pass of clustering using KMeans over TFIDF of album detail pages was not very exciting.
 I ended up with mostly 1 big cluster and several small ones.
 It was more interesting to find the 10 closest albums to a reference album not by the same artist.
 I want to try out agglomerative clustering next, but I also think that the text in wikipedia about albums is generally less informative than text written about artists.
 Clustering on artists might be better.

+#### 2021/10/31

+I created embeddings for artists using doc2vec.
+The embeddings have seemed more interesting than TFIDF embeddings for albums.
+Finding similar artists to other artists seemed to work pretty well.
+I tested it with my cousin and daughter last night a bit.
+I also tried clustering using agglomerative clustering and began sampling from clusters of music groups I don't listen to as often but look interesting.

+I am really liking agglomerative clustering and I the KDTree class in sklearn is very nice.
+Previously I had been doing similarity calculations using pairwise comparisons and sorting myself.
+I really like KDTree it seems fast.
+I believe it is similar to an algorithm I wrote for 3D game programming to help calculate object collisions.

+I would like to look more into the clusters and see if I can come up with ways to describe them better.
+For the first pass, I took the most common genres albums were tagged with in artist clusters.
+I would like to get words from the detail text instead.

+TODO: Check out the doc2vec model and see what it exposes.
+Perhaps it exposes the vocabulary?